 For example, yellow is the color of happiness (but too much yellow makes people impatient), blue is very peaceful and awakes imagination and black has mystery and power.
 While you know what values you want to subconsciously tell, you know what color to pick.
 Analyze your old logo keeping in mind the rules of Color Psychology and consider if you really want to send THIS kind of message.
 If not – it’s time for a change.
 Change for the better, of course.
 Well-matched colors can boost your proficiency!

 No one associates it with you

 You may have been in the market for a good few years.
-Are your clients or potential clients familiar to your logo?
+Are your clients or potential clients familiar with your logo?